-MOSES: B-b-b-ut Pharaoh, m-m-m-ore terrible things will happen to the Egyptian people if you do not let us go!
+MOSES: But Pharaoh, more terrible things will happen to the Egyptian people if you do not let us go!

 PHARAOH: I will take my chances.
 Now get out of my palace, and tell the Jews to get back to work!

 NARRATOR 2: Soon, Egypt was overrun with another of God’s plagues… frogs.
 Wherever you looked, there were frogs all over the land.
 As you can imagine, it was awful.
 So Pharaoh called Moses and Aaron back to the palace and told them he would now allow the Jews to leave Egypt.
-But when they were ready to leave, Pharaoh changed his mind again.
-This happened every time!
+But when they were ready to leave, Pharaoh changed his mind AGAIN

 NARRATOR 1: The next plague God sent was lice… people and animals all got lice.
 Then ﬂies everywhere.
 Then cattle disease… so all the cows got sick and died, then boils… terrible blisters on everyone… then hail fell from the sky… big pieces of hail, as big as ping-pong balls.
 Then locusts, which ate the plants, including all of the crops.